 Thirty years ago, a few companies started measuring their greenhouse gas (GHG) footprints, experimenting with the carbon offsets, and making the first corporate emissions reduction commitments.
-The Climatographers assisted many of those companies at the time.
+The Climatographers, the first business-risk focused climate change advisory firm in the U.S., assisted many of them.

-Corporate responses to climate change have come a long way since then.
-Climate change is no longer just a chapter in corporate social responsibility reports.
-GHG footprints are everywhere, and often not limited to Scopes 1 and 2.
+Corporate climate responses have come a long way since then; climate change is no longer just a chapter in corporate social responsibility reports.
+GHG footprints are everywhere, even extending to Scope 3.
 Emissions reduction commitments are “going big” with science-based, net-zero, and even carbon-negative targets.

-Nevertheless, the business risks posed by climate change are growing both in magnitude and in number.
+Nevertheless, the business risks posed by climate change have grown in magnitude and in number.

 Until just five years ago, companies were being told that material physical impacts of climate change were still decades away.

 Five years ago there was almost no discussion of systemic climate risk, which is now commonly characterized as the risk elephant in the room.

 Corporate initiatives and strategies that stakeholders once applauded may now be labeled as “greenwishing” or even “greenwashing.”

 Brand risk, market transition risk, and even liability risk are all growing parts of the business risk picture (as readily illustrated by several recent court rulings).

 Complicating business decision-making even further are calls for business to lead the charge on tackling climate change, in effect substituting for national and international policies.

 Ten years ago, when Simon Dietz of the London School of Economics was preparing to teach a climate change course for business executives, he could not find a textbook for the course.
 The Climatographers were asked to write that textbook, which was then published in 2012 under the title The Changing Profile of Corporate Climate Change Risk.
 It was followed in 2013 by Adapting to Climate Change– 2.0 Enterprise Risk Management.